-Roasting Your Veggies Before Making Soup
+Roast Your Veggies Before Making Soup

 What makes this parsnip soup recipe so special is the roasting step.
-Anytime you have the option to roast your veggies before making a stock or soup, you’ll get 10-fold the flavor.
+Anytime you have the option to roast your veggies before making stock or soup, you’ll get 10-fold the flavor.
 The caramelization and browning you get on the veggies deepens the flavor and brings out the natural sweetness.
 I would ask you to try this the next time you make one of your favorite soups and see if you can tell the difference.
-One of the most striking examples is tomato soup–the sweetness and depth of flavor you get from roasting them in the oven for 30-45 minutes is incomparable.
+One of the most striking examples by far is tomato soup–the sweetness and depth of flavor you get from roasting them in the oven for 30-45 minutes is incomparable.

 Add-Ons and Substitutions: